 Rita Esquivel, Project Assistant, 6.00 Calendar Months.
 Ms. Esquivel will assist in coordinating and managing the data upload and download activities and user access control systems.
 While in that capacity, she will provide support to study site personnel performing data upload activities, assist with user access and security and provide statistical reports on data upload and download activities.
 She will also provide guidance to the researchers accessing and using the deposited data, and will be available to address questions regarding the data as needed.

 Scott Neu, Ph.D., Software Developer, 3.60 Calendar Months.
 Dr. Neu earned a Ph.D. in Physics (focusing on computer simulations of plasmas) and a M.S. in Computer Science with a specialization in scientific computing.
 Dr. Neu has over ten years of experience in the area of numerical methods and simulation.
 He was the lead programmer for the UCLA RadStation, a high-performance imaging workstation that is currently in use throughout the UCLA hospitals.
 Dr. Neu has over ten years of experience in the design and development of image processing and medical informatics software.
-More recently, he has been developing a comprehensive software architecture for LONI.
+More recently, he has been developing comprehensive software architecture for LONI.
 Dr. Neu’s duties include helping to develop complex neuroimaging-related applications and tools, and performing analysis tasks in advanced technology research and development.
 His responsibilities include database architecting, developing and maintaining image archive systems, tools and related software.

 Petros Petrosyan, M.S., Pipeline Manager, 8.40 Calendar Months.
 Mr. Petrosyan is an experienced software tool developer.
 In addition to data download capabilities, he will link analysis software to the database and enable any analytic system to interoperate with the data archive is essential to making the data collection as usable as possible.
 Mr. Petrosyan will work with the investigators and programmers to seamlessly integrate analysis code into the LONI Pipeline for distribution.
 He will also be responsible for appropriate testing of the algorithms and data flow procedures to assure quality and reliability of the integrated software.
 Mr. Petrosyan will conduct training courses on LONI software both virtually and in person.